 - Delicious with a chewy cookie and jammy filling.

 - Preheat oven to 350 and line a rimmed baking sheet with unbleached parchment paper.

-- Use the back of a teaspoon or your thumb to make an indent and fill with jam.
+- Use the back of a teaspoon or your thumb to make an indent in each.
+Fill with 1 teaspoon jam.

 - Bake for 13 minutes, until cookies are set and beginning to brown.

 - Let cool for about 10 minutes and then transfer to a rack to cool completely before storing.

 - Store cookies in the fridge in an airtight container for up to 1 week, or in the freezer for up to 3 months.